Agungvpzz/Survival-Analysis/README.md

    ![Churn Distribution Across Tenure Periods](https://github.com/user-attachments/assets/3b2767f2-638d-400b-8286-259eca0bca47)
 </div>

-- The bar chart reveals a sharp spike in churn (around 380 customers) early in the customer lifecycle.
+- The bar chart reveals a sharp spike in churn (around 380 customers) early in the first month.
 This suggests that many users leave shortly after joining, possibly due to onboarding issues, unmet expectations, or a mismatch between the product and customer needs.
-- After this initial drop-off, churn steadily declines and then levels out.
-This trend may indicate that customers who stick around past the first few months are more likely to stay loyal, or that early churners differ meaningfully from long-term users.
+- After this initial drop-off, churn steadily declines and then levels out, indicating that customers who remain beyond the first few months are more likely to stay loyal.
-- Toward the end of the tenure periods, the chart shows an increase in the number of customers who have stayed for over five years.
-This hints that the earliest customers, especially those from the first three months, tend to be the most loyal.
+- Toward the later tenure periods, the chart shows an uptick in the number of customers who have stayed for over five years.
+This suggests that the earliest users, especially those from the first three months who have been engaged for approximately 70 tenure periods, tend to be the most loyal.

 ### 4. Churn Distribution Across Tenure Periods under Different Conditions